Get exclusive member benefits & effect social change. Join Today

 In addition, your doctor may also order:

 Information collected from all of these tests will help your doctor to determine if you have metabolic dementia.

 There is no cure for metabolic dementia.
 Treatment involves controlling the symptoms of the disorder.
 Drugs have been developed to treat other forms of dementia including Alzheimer’s disease.
 These drugs have not been shown to be effective for the treatment of metabolic dementia.
 However, the metabolic conditions that are causing the dementia are often treatable.

 Treatment may include intervention to control the underlying health problem.
-In patients with diabetes, better control of blood sugar may slow the progression of the disease.
-Prognosis will depend on the severity of symptoms and the amount of brain damage that occurs.
+If you have diabetes, better control of blood sugar may slow the progression of the disease.
+Your outlook will depend on the severity of symptoms and the amount of brain damage that occurs.
 Sometimes, the progression of the dementia caused by nutritional disorders or by high blood pressure, can be stopped or even reversed.
 The reversal will depend a great deal on how much damage has occurred to the brain.

 Metabolic dementia occurs because of a change in the body’s metabolism.
 Changes in metabolism are often linked to specific health issues such as diabetes or thyroid disease.
-Treatment and management of the underlying disorder may aid in preventing metabolic dementia.
+Managing your metabolic and endocrine disorders (such as hypothyroidism or diabetes) can help you prevent metabolic dementia.

 Written by: Darla Burke